Push Pull Cable Controls

 The three basic components of wire rope are the wire, strand, and core, which are wound together to form the rope.

 The basic element of wire rope is wire that is used to configure, shape, and form the rope.
-Typically, steel, stainless steel, and galvanized wires are the first choice with aluminum, nickel alloy, bronze, copper, and titanium being second possibilities.
+Typically, steel, stainless steel (*Find Stainless Steel Suppliers), and galvanized wires are the first choice with aluminum, nickel alloy, bronze, copper, and titanium being second possibilities.
 The choice of wire is dependent on the type of work the wire is going to be used to perform with strength, flexibility, and abrasion resistance being the major determining factors.

 Galvanized steel is coated with zinc as a protection against corrosion and is an affordable alternative to stainless steel.